 How important has keeping production local been to you?

-We strive to keep things local; it is really important to us that our flavour combinations are developed using locally sourced produce.
+We strive to keep things local; it is really important to us that we develop our flavour combinations using locally sourced produce.
 We use some great local producers like the Benson brothers at Trehane’s organic Blueberry farm in Stapehill – there is such a great back story to the farm.
 And also, the fantastic Dan Tanner’s Farm at Sopley in the New Forest; we get a large amount of our fruit from there although we do really love to pick and forage the fruit ourselves where possible.
 Howard & I (and our dog Sid) have spent many a day roaming our stunning local countryside picking, foraging and sourcing the very best and the ripest fruits that Dorset and the surrounding areas have to offer.

 Describe the process you go through when producing your products